 When you realize that all your syllabus is about to end, then the candidates have to take the previous studies topics and try to revise daily, so that they do not forget what they have during the early days of their preparation.

-The result Of NDA 2 will be announced on September 14 by the Union Public Service Commission (UPSC).
-The UPSC will prepare a list of candidates who scored minimum qualifying marks in the exam shall appear to SSB and Physical test.
+The result of NDA is released on the Union Public Service Commission (UPSC) official website.
+The UPSC will prepare a list of candidates who scored minimum qualifying marks in the exam.
+The qualifying candidates shall appear for SSB and Physical test.

 The NDA Final result will be declared after the written test and SSB Interview.
 Candidates can check the NDA result on the UPSC website, which will be displayed in pdf format.
 Candidate can search their roll numbers and see their result.
 If they found their roll numbers in the list have qualified the exam.

 All the candidates who have successfully passed the written examination will have to register themselves with the Directorate General for recruitment on the website www.joinindianarmy.nic.in.
-Through this website above, candidates will be allotted selection centres.
+Through this website, candidates will be allotted selection centres.

 NDA exam is conducted by UNION PUBLIC SERVICE COMMISSION (UPSC).

-Candidates have to go to upsconline.nic.in to enrol for NDA and NA exams.
+Candidates have to go to https://upsconline.nic.in/ to enroll for N.D.A. and N.A. exams.

 Online application form is filled in 2 parts:-